prsai/irgramd/README.md

 **irgramd was forked from [pbui/irtelegramd], was heavily modified and currently is a project on its own**

-**irgramd is under active development in alpha state, though usable, several planned features are not implemented yet**
+**irgramd is under active development, though usable, several planned features are not implemented yet**

 ## How it works